 Basketry and Fibre Art

-My practice is centred around a sense of time and place, especially the contemporary plant world around us in Sydney.
+At the moment my practice is centred around a sense of time and place, especially the contemporary plant world about us in Sydney.
 I am trying to use traditional techniques from basketry while embracing our current range of domestic, native and non-native plants – these don’t feature in other places or times.
-While admiring the immense beauty and form in baskets from around the globe, I am more interested in documenting Sydney's contemporary plant life than reproducing the functional pieces of traditional basketry from other times and places.
-The inspiration is definitely from the plant world around me in Sydney but the forms take inspiration from all domains of life – how people live and what they choose to have around them to give their environment beauty and meaning.
+I am interested in documenting the plant world we live in and moving away from more functional basketry pieces.
+The inspiration is definitely from the plant world around me in Sydney but the forms are drawn from all domains of life – how people live and what they choose to have around them to give their environment beauty and meaning.
 Lately I like the idea of hanging work – baskets, flat pieces, wall sculpture and pendants.
 I like the notion of bringing the natural world into our interior landscapes and beautifying and texturizing our living and working spaces.
 It is also making a statement about valuing artisanal objects and considering them as art works worthy of putting on our walls.
 Not everyone realizes that all baskets are handmade and that the gathering, drying, soaking and weaving process takes considerable time.
 The politics of the slow craft/ slow stitch movements have great resonance for me.

 I have lived in Sydney’s Inner West for over twenty years and nearly all of my materials are gathered or grown in the local area.
 Sydney is a very green city with a wonderful climate for gardening and harvesting leaves and vines all year around.
 The sustainable element of my work brings me great joy.
 Fibre choice celebrates Sydney’s diverse plant life and I like to use whole, recognisable fibres whenever I can, juxtaposing indigenous plants, exotics and, yes, even ‘weeds’.
 I use basketry techniques that will showcase the beautiful fibres, rather than the other way around.
 Sculptural ideas are driven very much by the inherent sculptural qualities of each fibre.

-Not everyone realises that all baskets are handmade and that the gathering, drying, soaking and weaving process takes considerable time.
+Not everyone realizes that all baskets are handmade and that the gathering, drying, soaking and weaving process takes considerable time.
 The politics of the slow craft/ slow stitch movements have great resonance for me.